DistributedSystemsGroup/spark-sql-worksharing/spark-sql-tpc-ds-perf/README.md

 ## Dependencies
-- spark-hive (in build.sbt): to be able to use the HiveContext instead of SparkContext in generating the database `libraryDependencies += "org.apache.spark" %% "spark-hive" % "1.6.1"`
+- spark-hive (in build.sbt): to be able to use the HiveContext instead of SparkContext in generating the database
 - spark-sql-perf (in lib/): from DataBrick [Github url](https://github.com/databricks/spark-sql-perf).
 Cloned version is included in this repository (/spark-sql-perf)
 `cp ../spark-sql-perf/target/scala-2.10/*.jar lib/`
 - tpc-ds-tool/ : folder containing official tpc-ds tool to generate data
-- spark-csv & commons-csv in lib/
+- old versions (prior to 1.6.x) of spark require `spark-csv` & `commons-csv` library to be able to read and write csv files.

 ## How to use?

 ### GenApp:
-Application to initialize dataset for the benchmark
+Application to generate the dataset for the benchmark
 - arguments: <inputPath> <scaleFactor> <format> <dsdgenDir>
     + master: {local, cluster}
     + outputPath: where to save the generated data
     + scaleFactor: number of GB of data to be generated, eg: 10, 100, ...
-    + format: {parquet, com.databricks.spark.csv}
+    + format: {parquet, csv}
     + dsdgenDir: folder tpc-ds-tool/
-- Example: local /home/ntkhoa/tpcds-csv 1 com.databricks.spark.csv tpc-ds-tool
+- Example: local /home/ntkhoa/tpcds-csv 1 csv tpc-ds-tool
 - Example: local /home/ntkhoa/tpcds-parquet 1 parquet tpc-ds-tool

 ### BenchmarkApp: